Top 13 Different Types of Roofs With Pictures

 Formed of six triangular identically pitched roof panels and six supporting rafters, this type of roof is most typically used for a beautifully unique gazebo addition to a home or commercial garden lawn.

-Gable and hipped roofing styles (or a mixture of the two) are the most common in Kenya and least expensive to install making them very popular among the Kenyan home-owners. .
+Gable and hipped roofing styles (or a mixture of the two) are the most common in EA and least expensive to install making them very popular among the home-owners.